gejames/ansible_tower_automation/README.md

 ## Requirements

 Start by installing ansible-tower-cli.
 This is the open source project that we can leverage to make changes for us in Tower.
-For simplicity, we'll install on our Tower server at the cli.
+For simplicity, we'll install it on our Tower server at the cli.

  ```
  $ pip install ansible-tower-cli